Back to learn

 The first step to creating a spending plan is to look at your regular income.
 If you’re in the gig or freelance economy, or working with a variable income, you might consider averaging out how much you make per month and starting from there.

 Look at what you’re taking in, and then look at the regular expenses you have.
 Things like rent or mortgage payments, your phone and internet bills, yes, but also things like your Netflix and Spotify subscriptions, anything you’re paying month to month.
 There are a lot of ways to build a spending plan—you can track your spending as loosely or tightly as you want, through a spreadsheet or through, for instance, KOHO’s categories.
-Not to bring up the ‘B’ word but KOHO’s ultimate budget template is really handy for this.
+Most importantly, building habits to stick to your budget is integral to seeing results.

 Things may get bad, and you might need to take on more debt.
 That’s normal, and absolutely not shameful.
 The most important thing you can do is focus on keeping your expenses under control, and try to avoid high interest debt.